NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-A coordinate construct may contain an array of cell bounds that provide the extent of each cell by defining the locations of the cell vertices.
+A coordinate construct may contain an array of cell bounds that provides the extent of each cell by defining the locations of the cell vertices.
 This is in addition to the main data array that contains a grid point location for each cell.
-The cell bounds are stored in a `Bounds` class instance that is accessed with the `~Coordinate.get_bounds` method of any construct that can represent coordinates, i.e. a dimension coordinate, auxiliary coordinate or domain ancillary construct (the last of these can provide extra coordinates needed for computing the location of cells in an alternative coordinate systems).
+The cell bounds are stored in a `Bounds` class instance that is accessed with the `~Coordinate.get_bounds` method, or `~Coordinate.bounds` attribute, of any construct that can represent coordinates, i.e. a dimension coordinate, auxiliary coordinate or domain ancillary construct (the last of these can provide extra coordinates needed for computing the location of cells in an alternative coordinate systems).

-`Bounds` instances share the :ref:`the same API as the field construct
-<Data>` as the field construct for accessing their data.
+A `Bounds` instance shares the :ref:`the same API as the field construct <Data>` for accessing its data.

 .. code-block:: python
    :caption: *Get the Bounds instance of a coordinate construct and